-The PAX will be offered on Friday mornings at 8:30am at the School of Nursing Building computer lab, room 110 beginning July18, 2014 through August 15, 2014.
-Check-in is at 8:00am and the doors lock at 8:30 and late testers are NOT admitted.
+The PAX will be offered on Fridays at the School of Nursing Building computer lab, room 110.

 Space is limited for each testing date so it is recommended that you sign up early to secure your desired date.
 Once a test date is filled no other registration will be accepted for that date.